claudiasalves/CV/README.md

 # Claudia Alves

 Aspiring software developer looking to change careers following my immersive experience in the Maker’s coding bootcamp.
 Clinician and Department Head with 10+ years in the healthcare industry, spanning physiology, account management, operations and team leadership.<br>
 My career has been driven by my passion for delivering exceptional results and for always pursuing growth and continuous learning.
-Whilst I’m only starting to develop my technical skills as a software developer, I can bring valuable transferable skills such as problem-solving, project delivery and execution and collaboration/ team work.
+Whilst I’m only starting to develop my technical skills as a software developer, I can bring valuable transferable skills such as problem-solving, project delivery and execution and collaboration/ teamwork.

 ## Projects